-Governor Ronald Reagan announced today that he has signed the
+Governor Ronald Reagan announced today that he has signed the following bills, with certain deletions or reductions in appropriations:

 AB 592 - McCarthy (Chapter 1615) Requires the Department of Social Welfare to establish in two counties a pilot project to prepare and deliver meals to handicapped or infirm persons eligible for adult categorical aid and to handicapped or infirm persons qualifying for aid to the aged except for their age and who without such service may require protective living arrangements.
 The bill appropriates \$50,000 from the General Fund provided the federal government makes available an amount equal to or in excess of such sum prior to July 1, 1971 to be allocated to the designated counties for such purposes.